johncky/NiuNiuAlgo/README.md

 ```

 <h3> Backtesting </h3>
-Currently on candlesticks strategies supports backtesting.(FutuNiuNiu only supports historical data of candlsticks data)
+Currently only candlesticks strategies supports backtesting.(FutuNiuNiu only supports historical data of candlsticks data)
 To backtest a strategies, inhertie from Backtest class, and run algo.backtest().
 Please Note that you must fill your MySQL database with historical data first.
 You can do so through FutuHook API /db/fill.